Norkart/leaflet-webatlas-angular-demo/README.md

 ```
              "styles": [
-              "src/styles.css",
+              ...
               "node_modules/leaflet/dist/leaflet.css"
             ],
             "scripts": [
+              ...
               "node_modules/leaflet/dist/leaflet.js",
               "node_modules/leaflet-webatlastile/L.TileLayer.Webatlas.min.js"
             ]
 ```
-Modify src/app/app.component.ts and replace
+See the component app for a quick demo on how to use our tiles.
+You'll need to have your own api-key and replace it in app.component.ts here:

 ```
     const api_key = 'API-KEY' // INSERT YOUR KEY HERE;
 ```

-With your api-key
-See the rest of the component for a quick demo of using our maptiles
+Take a look at the [leaflet reference](https://leafletjs.com/reference-1.5.0.html) and [examples](https://leafletjs.com/examples.html) for more information on how to use leaflet
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.